abhishek-maurya576/Pyhthon-Code/README.md

 - Data structures (lists, tuples, sets, dictionaries)
 - Functions and modules
 - File handling
+- NumPy for numerical computing
+- Date and time operations
+- API interactions
+- Console-based applications
 - And more advanced topics

+## Files to Exclude from Version Control

+The following files and directories should not be pushed to GitHub:

+- `passwords.txt` - Contains sensitive password information
+- `__pycache__/` - Python bytecode directories
+- `.pyc` files - Compiled Python files
+- Build directories and compiled code
+- Log files (*.log)
+- Temporary files
+- API keys and other secrets

 ## Contributing